 December 20, Hitler is released from prison after having served only nine-months of his five-year prison sentence.

 In Munich Germany, Adolf Hitler makes final application to be deprived of his Austrian citizenship to avoid the possibility of his deportation to Austria by the German police.

 In Munich Germany, Hitler's half-niece Angela Maria 'Geli' Raubal (21) moves into Hitler's apartment.
 Hitler (40) exercises such obsessive control over her that she eventually commits suicide (18/09/1931) by shooting herself in the chest with Hitler's Walther pistol.

 (Their relationship had started in 1925 when she was 17 and her mother, Angela Franziska Johanna Hitler-Raubal, was Hitler's housekeeper at the Berghof.)
 Hitler goes into deep depression, takes refuge at a house near Tegernsee lake, does not attend her funeral, and only visits her grave two days later.
 Hitler later states that she was the only woman he had ever loved, her room at the Berghof, Adolf Hitler's home in the Obersalzberg of the Bavarian Alps near Berchtesgaden, Bavaria, is kept just as she had left it, and he hangs portraits of her in his own room there and later at the Chancellery in Berlin).

-Hitler's drives his first love to suicide
+Hitler's drives his first love